peterjmarko/llm-narrative-framework/data/README_DATA.template.md

 These files are the outputs of one pipeline script and the inputs to the next.

 -   **`adb_eligible_candidates.txt`**: The output of `select_eligible_candidates.py`.
 Contains all subjects from the raw export that pass initial data quality checks, creating a clean pool for LLM scoring.
 -   **`adb_final_candidates.txt`**: The output of `select_final_candidates.py`.
-This is the definitive, final set of subjects for the experiment.
-It is created by filtering the eligible list against the OCEAN set, resolving country codes, and sorting by eminence.
+This is the definitive, final set of subjects for the experiment, created by applying a data-driven cutoff to the eminence-ranked list.
--   **`ocean_scores_discarded.csv`**: An archive of all OCEAN scores that were generated for subjects who fell outside the final, truncated dataset.
-This file is created by `generate_ocean_scores.py` to ensure no generated data is permanently lost.
 -   **`sf_data_import.txt`**: The output of `prepare_sf_import.py`.
 This file is formatted for direct import into the Solar Fire software.

-### 5. `processed/` - Cleaned Master Database
+### 5. `processed/` - Cleaned & Integrated Data

-This directory holds the cleaned and integrated master data file, ready for the final generation step.
+This directory holds cleaned and integrated data files that are ready for downstream processing.

+-   **`adb_wiki_links.csv`**: The output of `find_wikipedia_links.py`, containing the best-guess Wikipedia URL for each subject from the raw data export.
 -   **`subject_db.csv`**: The output of `create_subject_db.py`.
-This script integrates the Solar Fire chart data with the filtered subject list, fixes character encoding errors, and produces this clean, UTF-8 encoded master CSV with `Index` and `idADB` as the primary identifiers.
+This script integrates the Solar Fire chart data with the final subject list to produce a clean, master database ready for the final generation step.

 ### 6. Top-Level Files - Main Experiment Files